-For candidates applying to the MSc programs, we usually recommend an approximate amount of 800 € per month to cover the living expenses.
+For candidates applying to MSS, we usually recommend an approximate amount of 800 € per month to cover the living expenses.

 You will receive assistance from the Student Affairs office as soon as you have paid your deposit to secure your place in to the MSc programs.

 If you need any further information, please, feel free to contact the Admissions Office

 A cancellation fee of 50% of deposit paid will not be refunded but could be deferred to a next program within a maximum of three years, when the cancellation occurs more than 10 working days prior to the start of the program or with a justified valid reason, as listed below.